 Manage Your Diabetes

 Diabetes cannot be cured, but it can be managed.
-Controlling blood glucose, or blood sugar, as well as blood pressure and cholesterol is the best defense against the serious complications of diabetes.
+Managing blood glucose (blood sugar) as well as blood pressure and cholesterol is the best defense against the serious complications of diabetes.

 Diabetes pills and insulin and diabetes pills are the two kinds of medicines used to lower blood glucose.

-People with type 1 diabetes control their blood sugar with insulin -- either with shots or an insulin pen.
+People with type 1 diabetes control their blood sugar with insulin -- either delivered by injection or a pump.
 Many people with type 2 diabetes can control blood glucose levels with diet and exercise alone.
 Others require oral medications or insulin, and some may need both, as well as lifestyle modification.

 Taking Diabetes Pills